View Document

 (1) The University assures the quality, consistency, and integrity of its courses through a range of measures which include external referencing and calibration of course and subject quality, and the validation and moderation of assessment of student achievement.

-(2) The requirements for external referencing and calibration are outlined in the Course and Subject Management Policy and associated guidelines.
+(2) The requirements for external referencing and calibration are outlined in the Course and Subject Management Procedure - Monitoring and Review and associated guidelines.

-(3) This Procedure sets out the University’s approach to:
+(3) This Procedure sets out the University’s approach to validation and moderation of assessment.

 Top of Page